hdoshi2/zaveri/README.md

-# Zaver - Jewelery Store Database Management
+# Zaveri - Jewelery Store Database Management

 A fullstack application used for jewelery store customer and order management.
 Implemented Twilio API to maintain customer communication via text messages.

 ## Technologies Used